UNITED STATES

 Provides economies of scale in region and a platform to expand

-The Partnership will lease the sites to LGO and supply fuel to the sites for a 15-year initial period
+The Partnership will lease the sites to LGO and supply fuel to the sites for a

 Since IPO, the Partnership has announced acquisitions of $132 million